 LingroLearning and its authors, content developers, and instructional designers are committed to facilitating the very best ongoing professional development opportunities for you.
 We believe wholeheartedly in the power of peer to peer active learning.
 Please join our community and participate in past, present, and future workshops—virtual and “live.”
 Tell us what you want to see or hear more of or less of—and whom you’d like to meet next!

-Contraseña Conversations Webinar Series
+Contraseña Conversations Virtual Workshops

+Getting real: How can we help beginning level students approach authentic content?
 How do we prepare language students to approach authentic content?
-This conversation will focus on how text-driven language learning and task-based instruction, paired with detailed receptive and productive strategies, can prepare students to engage in higher level authentic materials.
+Dr. Amy Rossomondo will focus on how text-driven language learning and task-based instruction, paired with detailed receptive and productive strategies, can prepare students to engage in higher-level authentic materials, as early as the second semester.
 Samples from Contraseña will be shared.